mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

                    account_manager.get_score(username='joe123'))
 ```

-* Never rely on values set in helper methods
-* Avoid interacting with the system under test in helper methods

-Use helper methods to prepare inputs

-If the test is exercising `AccountManager`, you should instantiate it in the method itself.
+It buries the `25.0` value in the helper method, which prevents a reader from understanding `test_increase_score` on its own.
+Further, it hides the call to `adjust_score`, which makes it more difficult for the reader to understand interactions with the class under test.

 # Go crazy with long test names

-Which of the following function names do you prefer?
+Which of the following function names would you prefer to see in production code?

 * `userExistsAndTheirAccountIsInGoodStandingWithAllBillsPaid`
 * `isAccountActive`

-The first is more precise, but the burden of typing a 57-character name on every invocation outweighs the benefit of extra precision for most developers (except for Java developers, for whom both names are offensively terse).
+The first is more precise, but comes with the burden of typing a 57-character name on every invocation.
+Most developers are willing to sacrifice a bit of precision in favor of for a concise, almost-as-good name like `isAccountActive` (except for Java developers, for whom both names are offensively terse).

-For test functions, there's a key factor that changes the equation: nobody writes *calls* to test functions.
-A developer only has to type out a test name once in the function signature.
-Given this, brevity matters, but it matters less than for other functions.
+For test functions, there's a key factor that changes the equation: you never write *calls* to test functions.
+A developer types out a test name exactly once in the function signature.
+Given this, brevity still matters, but it matters less than in production code.

-In addition, precise function names have higher value in test code.
 Whenever a test breaks, the test name is the first thing you see, so it should convey as much information as possible.
 For example, imagine modifying this production class:

 ```c++
 class Tokenizer {